-What are the cause of hair loss
+What are the causes of hair loss?

 Hair loss can be caused by several reasons: genetic traits, diseases, stress, injury, medicines, and aging.
-The most common cause of hair loss, or alopecia, is genetic; this means that is inherited.
-Alopecia can be inherited from both sides of family and can effect women and men.
-The way in which it effects the members of the same family is random: it could skip a generation, it could effect a sibling and not the other.
-Moreover hair loss within the same family could be caused by different reasons.
+The most common cause of hair loss, or alopecia, is genetic; this means that it is inherited.
+Alopecia can be inherited from both sides of the family and can affect women and men.
+The way in which it affects the members of the same family is random: it could skip a generation, or it could affect a sibling and not the other.
+Moreover, hair loss within the same family could be caused by different reasons.

 Androgenetic is a type of hair loss due to a susceptibility of the hair follicle to an androgenetic miniaturization.
 It is the most common type of stuttering and affects 70% of males and 40% of women at some point in their lives.

 Androgenetic hair loss in men begins over the temples and at the vertex of the scalp.
 As it progresses, a strip of hair on the sides and behind the head is kept.
-This condition is called ‘hippocratic crown’, and rarely advances to a complete baldness.
+This condition is called ‘Hippocratic Crown’ and rarely advances to a complete baldness.

 Many empty infundibular channels can be seen and many follicles are seriously damaged.
 Therefore, fine, weak, twisted hairs are originated.
 The surrounding tissue is then replaced by fibrous – scar tissue.
 This results in the impossibility of generating hair again.
 Traction alopecia should therefore be recognized as early as possible to intervene before an irreversible damage occurs.

-Trichotillomania is an obsessive-compulsive disorder, characterized by an irrepressible impulse to pull and tear hair from the scalp.
+Trichotillomania is an obsessive-compulsive disorder characterized by an irrepressible impulse to pull and tear hair from the scalp.
 The pathological event may be directed to eradicate eyebrows, eyelashes, beards, and other body hair, including those covering the abdomen, legs, arms, armpits or pubic areas.

 Sometimes, this condition is self-limiting, but it is always advisable to resort to a doctor who can advise on the most appropriate therapy.

 Brittle and dry hair which weakens and falls easily is a common symptom of thyroid disease.
 Capillary follicles are particularly sensitive to the health of the body and tend to slow down their activity in the presence of significant psycho-physical stress.
-In this way it is possible to allocate more energy resources to support vital functions.
-It is not surprising, then, that increased hair loss is common in the presence of nutritional deficiencies, infections, surgery, burns, hormonal changes and various diseases, including thyroid.
+In this way, it is possible to allocate more energy resources to support vital functions.
+It is not surprising then that increased hair loss is common in the presence of nutritional deficiencies, infections, surgery, burns, hormonal changes and various diseases, including thyroid.

 The patient may complain of a bad state of health of their hair both in the presence of hypothyroidism and hyperthyroidism.
 In addition to the possible increase in fall, which usually occurs in tufts, hair may become fragile, smooth and opaque.